MasterCloudApps-Projects/REST-gRPC-GraphQL/rest/restful-web-services.md

 A method is considered _safe_ as long as it does not have side-effects.
 And it is _idempotent_ when the side-effects of applying several identical requests is the same as for a single request.

 REST specification does not mention much about which HTTP methods should be used for a certain operation.
 This is because REST is all about the architectural style, while HTTP methods are part of the Web's architecture.
-When maping an API operation to an HTTP method we should consider: the semantic of the method; whether the operation is safe or idempotent; how affect caching; etc. But from the client point of view, it is not important which HTTP method maps an operation.
-There are some consensus though:
+When mapping an API operation to an HTTP method we should consider: the semantic of the method; whether the operation is safe or idempotent; how affect caching; etc. But from the client point of view, it is not important which HTTP method maps an operation.
+There are some consensus, though:

 ### GET
 `GET` is used for _safe_ and _idempotent_ data retrieval, either on documents or in collections/stores.